 She looked at the photo, and looked at the note.
 And then looked at the photo, and back to the note.
 Then she looked up at us, and went back and looked at the note.
 Then the reality dawned, her eyes lit up, and she said, “Really???”.
 My mother loved babies.
-Not as much as my sister perhaps, but it was clear where the love began.
+Not as much as my sister loves them perhaps, but it was clear where the love began.
 And it was awesome to see her eyes light up like that.

 She stood up, and gave my wife a big hug, and congratulations.
-Asked her how she was feeling, put her hand on the stomach.
+Asked her how she was feeling, put her hand on A’s stomach.
 I stood up to get my hug too, and my mom totally IGNORED me (!) and sat back down.
 I’m like, “Hey, what am I, chopped liver?”
 So she laughed and blushed, stood back up, gave me a hug too.
 It’s probably the nicest memory I have of the three (almost four) of us together.

 The first ultrasound